 Whether you love or loathe her (we’re definitely the former), there’s always plenty in an Emin show to kickstart the conversation in the pub afterwards (and being Bermondsey Street, there are lots of those too).

-This major new SE1 exhibition spans the entire gallery and brings together new painting, photography, large-scale sculpture, film and neon text, all stemming from the artist’s personal memories and emotions ranging from loss to spiritual love.
+This new SE1 exhibition spans the entire (bigger-than-you-think) gallery and brings together painting, photography, large-scale sculpture, film and neon text, all stemming from the artist’s personal memories and emotions ranging from loss to spiritual love.

-There’s also a new photographic series entitled Insomnia, from which she says she has suffered for years.
-Selected from thousands of self-portraits taken on her iPhone, these images spontaneously capture the restlessness and inner turmoil some of you may identify with immediately.
+There’s also a photographic series entitled Insomnia, from which she says she has suffered for years.
+Selected from thousands of selfies taken on her iPhone, these images capture the restlessness and inner turmoil most of us can identify with; they’re pretty mesmerising, too.

 Main image: Tracey Emin, ‘A Fortnight of Tears’, White Cube Bermondsey © Tracey Emin.
 All rights reserved, DACS 2017.
 Photo © White Cube (Theo Christelis)